Telefonica/cross-platform-actions/README.md

 ```

 ⚠️ __IMPORTANT__: For the moment, the project has to be built locally on every change, and the `dist` folder has to be committed to the repository.
 This is something that we will improve in the future.
 But, for now, there is a step in the test workflow that checks that the `dist` folder is up to date.
 So, remember to build the project before pushing your changes, otherwise the tests will fail.

+## Component tests

+Component tests are executed in a real environment, using the GitHub Actions Runner.
+The action is executed in the workflow, and it dispatches the `deploy-test.yml` workflow in this same repository.
+The `deploy-test.yml` workflow is a simple workflow that just uploads a fake manifest.
+The component tests check that the manifest is correctly downloaded by the action and passed as an output.